 Do you believe in God but live as if He doesn’t exist?

 I’ve been reading a book by Pastor Craig Groeschel, called The Christian atheist.
 Pastor Groeschel’s words are eye-opening and convicting.
 And I’m only halfway through!
-I picked this book to read because I desire an authentic, Christ-led life and sometimes that means God get’s in my business!
+I picked this book to read because I desire an authentic, Christ-led life and sometimes that means God gets in my business!
 Sometimes it hurts.
 Sometimes it frustrates.
 Most importantly, if I allow Him, He will change my heart.

-If you and I are not praying, forgiving, changing or sharing our faith, then maybe we need to evaluate where we are in our relationship with Christ.
+If you and I are not praying, forgiving, changing, or sharing our faith, then maybe we need to evaluate where we are in our relationship with Christ.
 I see many Christian atheist tendencies in my life.

-The difference of believing versus knowing God gives us a clue about our Christianity.
-We can know God, just like we can know a friend, spouse or relative.
+The difference between believing versus knowing God gives us a clue about our Christianity.
+We can know God, just like we can know a friend, spouse, or relative.
 We get to know someone by spending time with him or her and God is no different.
 He longs for us to include Him in our day.
 Being a Christian is more than believing.
 The Bible says in James 2:19 that even the demons believe in God.
 An authentic Christian has a relationship with their Father God.